learn-co-curriculum/react-hooks-react-router-code-along/README.md

 efficient way to include a NavBar throughout your app in future lessons!)

-Load up the browser again and you should see beautiful blue NavLinks that load up the desired component.
+Load up the browser again and you should see beautiful blue NavLinks that load up the desired components.

-For more practice, implement `/signup` and `/messages` routes, NavLinks and components.
+### Dynamic Routes and URL Params

 ### Error Handling